 Don’t worry if you didn’t get a chance to go to any of these events, as Radio 1Xtra have posted plenty of highlights and clips of the various gigs on their website.
 Now there’s no way that you can feel like you’ve missed out!

-Do you fancy getting your music played on BBC 1Xtra?
+Do you fancy hearing your music play on BBC 1Xtra?
 Then you’re definitely not alone!
 Getting your music played on a national platform like 1Xtra can really help to jump start your music career.
-It will allow you to be heard by thousands of listeners, and it gives you the chance to grow your fan base to starry new heights!
+It will get you in front of thousands of listeners and it gives you the chance to grow your fan base to starry new heights!
 You firstly need to ask yourself whether your music style fits with the genre that Radio 1Xtra play, and if the answer is yes then give it a go!

 The BBC has a fantastic programme called BBC Music Introducing where unsigned music artists and bands can upload their music for free.
 All you need to do is go to their uploader and fill out some basic information, such as your name and postcode, then just upload your tracks!
-These tracks are then sent to local BBC radio shows where they are then listened to by the music producers and presenters.
-If they decide that they like your music, hopefully it could end up getting played on local stations, as well as the national stations such as Radio 1Xtra, BBC Radio 1, 6 Music, Radio 2 and so on.
+They send these tracks to local BBC radio shows where the music producers and presenters listen to them.
+If they decide that they like your music, hopefully it could end up with local stations playing it, as well as the national stations such as Radio 1Xtra, BBC Radio 1, 6 Music, Radio 2 and so on.
 Not only this, but BBC Music Introducing can provide artists with broadcasting opportunities, both on TV and online, as well as the chance to perform at major shows and gigs.

 Fun fact: 58% of the artists and bands that played at the Reading and Leeds 2017 festival uploaded their music to the BBC Music Introducing Uploader.
 There have been some incredible artists’ success stories, just look at some of this data from 2017.
 By this date BBC Music Introducing had sparked 68 UK Top 10 singles, 14 UK No.1 singles, 28 UK No.1 albums and 54 UK Top 10 albums.